openfisca/openfisca-doc/source/contribute/guidelines.md

 Before allowing you to merge a PR, the continuous integration server will ensure that:

 - The automated tests are passing (they are triggered automatically and result is visible from the Pull Request page).
 - The semantic version number has been updated.
-Check the [semantic versionning guidelines](semver.md) to know more about how to increment the version number.
+Check the [semantic versioning guidelines](semver.md) to know more about how to increment the version number.
 - The [`CHANGELOG.md`](https://github.com/openfisca/openfisca-france/blob/master/CHANGELOG.md) has been updated.
 Make sure to briefly summarize your work, and to **mention any non backward-compatible changes**.

 #### Web API version number